 The IPL maintenance phase

-You’re then supposed to give yourself a top up blast every 4-8 week to keep the hairs at bay.
+You’re then supposed to give yourself a top-up blast every 4-8 weeks to keep the hairs at bay.

 Was it easy to use the Philips Lumea?

 The machine itself I’d give a 9/10 on ease of use.